Faculty

 Recent Publications

-Silvia Sörensen, associate professor of counseling and human development, coauthored the article “Lasting Impact: A Co-Led Community-Academic Model for a Sustainable Community-Based Participatory Research Training Program,” published in the Journal of Public Health Research.
+Silvia Sörensen, associate professor of counseling and human development, and doctoral student Laura Sugarwala coauthored the article “Lasting Impact: A Co-Led Community-Academic Model for a Sustainable Community-Based Participatory Research Training Program,” which was published in the Journal of Public Health Research.

 University-wide Research